silviodonato/OMSRatesNtuple/RatePlots/README.md

 - `removeOutliers`: set the maximum rate/cross-section in the plot with respect to the average.
 Default: `1.5` means the maximum rate showed is 50% larger than the average rate
 - `folderSelection`: list of output subfolders with the definintion of the selection criteria (eg. PU range)
 - `triggers`: list of monitored triggers.

+### Plots

+- The plots obtained centrally are available at https://sdonato.web.cern.ch/sdonato/OMSRatesNtuple